 A BYO policy makes for happier employees -- and it's got nothing to do with booze.
-Once unheard of in the corporate world, it's becoming more common for workers to bring their own mobile devices
+Once unheard of in the corporate world, it's becoming more common for workers to bring their own mobile devices to work.
+The move away from company-owned and -managed mobile equipment, however, also means that IT departments' ability to prescribe and control enterprise mobile devices is diminished.
+And that is forcing CIOs to rethink mobile device management (MDM).

 So, where to start?
 Not with the vendor, experts say.
 As is almost always the case when choosing new technology, the quest begins empirically: with the business.